Dynamo2k1/Customizeable-Search-Engine/README.md

 - **MongoDB Integration**: Transition from SQLite to MongoDB for enhanced scalability and performance.
 - **Dynamic Content Support**: Extend scraping abilities to handle JavaScript-heavy websites.
-- **User Accounts**: Implement login and personalized features for search history and favorites.

----

 ---